What is SJA? Secure Job Analysis Explained Simply

 • checking the substrate and attachment points

-• clear division of responsibilities
+• clear division of responsibilities and roles

 • blocking off areas during work